Grayscale image of a robotic arm in a clean, modern environment.

 Limitations of AI Summaries

 • Misunderstood contexts: Machines may misinterpret abbreviations, miss vital points in physician notes, or fail to relate cause and effect.
-This may leave you clueless on getting a comprehensive history of the patient.
+This may leave you clueless about getting a comprehensive history of the patient.

 • Irrelevant data inclusion: AI sometimes extracts too much irrelevant information, making summaries too confusing.
 Finding crucial details from cluttered data can be hectic and may require you to rework.